Moorish Mosque, Kapurthala

-The Moorish Mosque, Kapurthala situated in Kapurthala in the Indian State of Punjab is patterned on the lines of the Grand Mosque of Marrakesh, Morocco.
-It was commissioned by Maharajah Jagatjit Singh, the last ruler of Kapurthala.
-Kapurthala city, was then the capital city of the Kapurthala State, known as 'Mini Paris of Punjab' and the mosque was stated to be one of the best in South-east Asia.
-The mosque is a national monument protected by the Archaeological Survey of India.
+The Moorish Mosque is a mosque located in Kapurthala in the state of Punjab, India.
+Commissioned by Maharajah Jagatjit Singh, the last ruler of Kapurthala, the mosque was completed in 1930 in a fusion of Indo-Islamic and Moorish Revival styles, patterned on the lines of the Grand Mosque of Marrakesh, Morocco.
+At the time of its completion, Kapurthala city was the capital city of the Kapurthala State, known as 'Mini Paris of Punjab' and the mosque was stated to be one of the best in South-east Asia.
+The mosque is a monument protected by the Punjab State Department of Archaeology.